HaliteChallenge/Halite-II/README.md

 # Halite

 ## About
 **Halite is still under development.** Halite is a game meant to be played by computers.
-Halite was created by [Benjamin Spector](https://github.com/Sydriax "Benjamin Spector") and [Michael Truell](https://github.com/truell20 "Michael Truell").
+Halite was created by [Michael Truell](https://github.com/truell20 "Michael Truell") and [Benjamin Spector](https://github.com/Sydriax "Benjamin Spector").

 Here is a screenshot of the game visualizer (more multimedia is available in the multimedia folder):